Music of the United Kingdom (1970s): British rock mainstream

 Some British rock bands that began their careers in the British Invasion 60s, notably The Rolling Stones, The Who and The Kinks, also developed their own particular styles and expanded their international fan base during 1970s, but would be joined by new acts in new styles and subgenres.

 UK mainstream rock was often derived from folk rock, using acoustic instruments and putting more emphasis on melody and harmonies.
 It reached its peak in the mid- to late 1970s with acts like the reformed Fleetwood Mac, whose Rumours (1977) was the best selling album of the decade.
-Major British soft rock artists of the 1970s included 10cc, Mungo Jerry and ELO.
+Major British soft rock artists of the 1970s included 10cc, Mungo Jerry and Electric Light Orchestra.
 A large number of mainstream rock songs fit into the singer-songwriter classification.
 Some of the actives were Cat Stevens, Steve Winwood and Elton John.
 Kate Bush became the first solo woman to have a self-written song become a number 1 UK single and became a sensation, drawing on art rock, literature, dance and mime.